Michelangelo367/customerchurn-prediction-BI/README.md

 # Predicting customer churn of a Telecom Company (with BI recommendations)
-A customer churn ML prediction with business intelligence recommendations

 Here I walk through all the data analysis process: data exploration, wrangling, feature selection, algorithm training and testing, and analysis of the final model metrics.